SFCDecomp: Multicriteria Optimized Tool Path Planning in 3D Printing using Space-Filling Curve Based Domain Decomposition: Mechanical Testing

 The first Max sample (Max\_1) exhibited significantly higher tensile strength and elongation at break compared to other Max specimens (Table \ref{tab:MaxResults} and left plot in Figure \ref{fig:StrStrCrvs}).
 This outlier may be due to manufacturing variation that resulted in overall lower porosity in this sample, thus improving the tensile properties.
 Removing this outlier decreases further the tensile strength of the Max samples (mean: 13.84, standard deviation: 2.04).
 All Min samples exhibited similar tensile behavior and properties (Table \ref{tab:MinResults} and right plot in Figure \ref{fig:StrStrCrvs}).
 Overall, the minimum edge overlap samples exhibited better tensile strength (mean: 17.60, standard deviation: 1.35) and modulus than the maximum edge overlap ones while the elongation at break is similar for both sets.

 The stress-strain curves (Figure \ref{fig:StrStrCrvs}) reveal similarity in tensile moduli of the maximum and minimum overlap patterns.
 All specimens experienced elongation at break and tensile strength less than the material specification.
 The reduced elasticity could be due to the combined effect of intralayer adhesion arising from extrusion segment orientation \cite{ToRo2016}, and the type of dominant defects \cite{FaMoKa2019} present as the result of different interlayer pattern generation strategy.
+Although the two pattern generating strategies maximized and minimized interlayer edge overlap, the effect of interlayer adhesion was not investigated in detail due to the tensile load direction being orthogonal to the layer stacking direction.

+In a typical Cartesian-based additive manufacturing device, the toolhead motion is decomposed into components along the $x,y$, and $z$ axes and are actuated independently in each axis \cite{YoLi2016}.
+Any turn incurs a time cost of the actuator having to accelerate to overcome the momentum of the toolhead to change direction.
+On the other hand, many of the conventional infill patterns such as contour-parallel and spiral suffer from directional bias.
+In applications that purposely require a slow print speed such as geometrically accurate hydrogel bioprinting \cite{WeDo2017} or thermoplastic with enhanced mechanical properties \cite{ChChVe2016}, the actuators could accelerate to the target speed within a very short amount of time and employing SFCDecomp may be particularly beneficial.
+Other cases that prioritize directional uniformity more than turn cost may also utilize SFCDecomp by choosing parameters appropriately in the framework.